-Find out if you can register to use transitional simplified procedures to import goods into the UK.
+Find out if you can register to use transitional simplified procedures to import goods from the EU into the UK.

-In the event that the UK leaves the EU without a deal, from 11pm GMT on 29 March 2019, many UK businesses will need to apply the same procedures to EU trade that apply when trading with the rest of the world.
+In the event that the UK leaves the EU without a deal, on 31 October 2019, many UK businesses will need to apply the same procedures to EU trade that apply when trading with the rest of the world.

-HMRC has put in place transitional simplified procedures to make it easier for you to import goods from the EU using roll on roll off locations like Dover or the Channel Tunnel.
+HMRC has put in place transitional simplified procedures to make it easier for you to import goods from the EU.
+We’ll review them 3 to 6 months after they’re introduced.